Team

 Professor of Marketing

-Marius Lüdicke is Professor of Marketing at WU and an expert in brand strategy.
+Marius Lüdicke is a Professor of Marketing at WU and an expert in brand strategy.
 He has been the founding Director of the Brand Research Laboratory from Mai 2010 until Mai 2013.
-His research explores social conflicts that originate from consumers' struggling with ecological consumption, diversity, and immigration.
-His studies have been published in the Journal of Consumer Research, Psychology & Marketing, Long Range Planning, Consumption Markets & Culture, the Journal of Macromarketing, Marketing JRM, Journal of Business Research, and the Journal of Consumer Policy.
+His research explores social conflicts that originate from consumers' struggles with ecological consumption, diversity, and immigration.
+His studies have been published in the Journal of Consumer Research, Psychology and Marketing, Long Range Planning, Consumption Markets, and Culture, the Journal of Macromarketing, Marketing JRM, the Journal of Business Research, and the Journal of Consumer Policy.

 grohs